Happy 10th birthday, Industry 4.0!

 2013: From Industry 4.0 to technology “Invented for life”

-“We must turn data into knowledge, and knowledge into benefits,” says Bosch CEO Volkmar Denner at the ZVEI Annual Convention in 2013.
+“We must turn data into knowledge, and knowledge into benefits,” said Bosch CEO at the time Volkmar Denner at the ZVEI Annual Convention in 2013.
 The company is already using connectivity software in its own manufacturing operations, and is also developing its own software solutions for industrial processes.
 Its declared aim is to derive business models from the technical potential of Web 3.0 that will lead to a better quality of life.
 This is one of the reasons Bosch begins working in 2013 on the “Energy-efficient factory” project spearheaded by the Technical University of Darmstadt.

 2014: Bosch premieres the world’s first robot coworker

 The world’s first robot certified to work side by side with human operatives without the need for additional protective housing comes to life at Bosch in 2014.
 Its name describes its purpose: APAS — automatic production assistant.
 This is not only a big step in the development of human-robot collaboration (HRC), but also a crucial one for Industry 4.0.
 Bosch has developed APAS so that it can autonomously take over the feeding of machines, palletizing, and assembly in the shortest possible time.

 Bosch pools its connected manufacturing expertise in its company-wide “Connected Industry” innovation cluster.
 This brings the company a step closer to becoming the leading user and leading supplier in connected manufacturing.
 Bosch launches an education offensive as well: associates without a degree are to be offered training for IT and commercial jobs that usually require an academic degree.
 The aim is to respond to the growing demand for software expertise and prepare its workforce for Industry 4.0 jobs.
 The first group to participate in the program is made up of roughly 80 skilled workers.

 2016: Bosch readies old tech for Industry 4.0